Gorkido/NotYetHAX-Trainer-3.63/README.md

 ## Information About The Trainer

-The trainer is a .EXE file (executable) because I put the trainer and its files in my Visual Studio project (in the resources folder), which means: EXE is the loader. it is extracting the required files in "%temp%/NotYetHAX/".
-EXE starts the trainer in "%temp%/NotYetHAX/NotYetHAX`s_Trainer.EXE".
+The trainer is a .EXE file (executable) because I put the trainer and its files in my Visual Studio project (in the resources folder), which means: EXE is the loader. it is extracting the required files in `"%temp%/NotYetHAX/"`.
+EXE starts the trainer in `"%temp%/NotYetHAX/NotYetHAX`s_Trainer.EXE"`.
 I know you are wondering why is this an EXE?
-Because I made a EXE trainer with Cheat Engine (With "Exe Trainer Generator")
+Because I made a EXE trainer with Cheat Engine (With "`Exe Trainer Generator`")
 ## Why .EXE? why not .CETRAINER?

 Because some people don't know how to install cheat engine and start the trainer with it..
 So .EXE is better for those people :)